domainmod/domainmod/README.md

 Downloading
 -----------
-There are currently three options for downloading DomainMOD.
+There are currently four options for downloading DomainMOD.

 **Option #1**
 Visit the following URL to download DomainMOD in a .ZIP file: <https://domainmod.org/download/>